Policies

 Stanford Language Center Course Attendance Guidelines

-Due to the importance of attendance and participation in language classes, students will not be permitted to join a class after missing the first full week of instruction.
-Shopping is not permitted in language classes.
+Learning begins in the first week of classes.
+Shopping is not permitted and students will not be permitted to join a class after missing the first full week of instruction.

 Absence and Make-Up Policy